-Grade 12 Learning Expectations: 1.1, 2.1, 3.1
+Grade 12 Learning Expectations: 1.1, 2.1, 3.1 Learning Expectations: 1.0 credit Homogeneous Grouping

 Prerequisites: R.S.
 Precalculus

 In this one semester course, we will build conceptual understandings of topics by combining graphical, numerical, and algebraic viewpoints.
 This strategy will permeate all areas of study so that you will gain a deep and useful understanding of the topics of differential and an introduction to integral calculus.
 The applications will be broad, ranging from the life and social sciences to business and economics and science and engineering.
 Topics will include: limits and continuity; derivatives of algebraic, trigonometric, and transcendental (non-algebraic) functions; applications of first and second derivative; and a brief introduction to integrals and the Fundamental Theorem of Calculus.